TanNhuNguyen/HumanMetaMorphosis/Section_1_6_2_3DPointCloudVisualization/README.md

-# Section 1.6 – Representing 3D Shapes in Python with NumPy
+# Section 1.6.2 - 3-D Point Cloud Visualization

 This module introduces the fundamentals of representing 3D anatomical structures using Python and NumPy arrays.
 As part of the book
 "Human Anatomical Shape Metamorphosis: Statistical Shape Modelling, AI-Driven Prediction, and Applications"